 - Avoid toxicity by using natural personal care and cleaning products.
 You can find some suggestions with this link.

-- Use detox therapies regularly, these can include far infrared sauna treatments, epsom salt baths, dry skin brushing, regular exercise, juice fasting, and sweating.
+- Use detox therapies regularly, these can include using an Infrared Sauna System, Epsom salt baths, dry skin brushing, regular exercise, juice fasting, and sweating.
 You can find more info on all of these with this link.

-- Manage your stress levels.
+- Utilize methods to manage stress.
 Read more about ways to do this.

 Dr Mark Hyman discusses various ways to help the with methylation process